Brian Lilley: Return to talk radio

 In March 2016, Lilley joined Bell Media in Ottawa at 580 News CFRA and hosted a radio show until January 2019.
 Beyond the News with Brian Lilley featured Lilley's commentary on Canadian federal, Ontario provincial, and Ottawa municipal politics.
 Lilley's show was critical of Prime Minister Justin Trudeau and Ontario Premier Kathleen Wynne.
 Lilley styled himself as the "Unofficial Leader of the Opposition" on his show in promotional material for the radio station.

 On January 11, 2019, the Toronto Sun announced that Brian Lilley would be joining the newspaper as a full-time political columnist.

 On March 26, 2021, the outlet Canadaland reported that Lilley was in a relationship with Ivana Yelich, the director of media relations for Premier Doug Ford.
 This relationship had started sometime in 2019 but had not been disclosed to readers.
 Canadaland pointed out that Lilley had criticized Toronto Star columnist Robert Benzies in 2018 for being married to Rhonda McMichael, a non-partisan civil servant whom Lilley claimed was “a top communications staffer” for Wynne.
 When Benzies responded that his wife's job was non-partisan, Lilley said his point was still valid because it was “something most readers don’t know.”

 Focus

-Lilley is a conservative commentator through his writings and television appearances.
-He has discussed topics such as the perceived shortcomings of elected governments, social conservatism, government spending and use of tax revenue, and the culture of political correctness.
+Lilley is a conservative who has written about and discussed topics such as the perceived shortcomings of elected governments, social conservatism, government spending and use of tax revenue, and the culture of political correctness.
 Lilley is also a regular critic of the Canadian Broadcasting Corporation (CBC).